Please login to your Sampan Travel account.

 In June that year, parliament voted to keep the army’s veto over constitutional change, suffering a blow to those who hoped for a speedy transition to democracy.
 However the general election in 2015 was held smoothly and regarded as free and fair by international monitors.
 The NLD won a landslide and took their seats in the much transformed parliament in February 2016.

 A host of challenges now face Aung San Suu Kyi, the NLD and the country as a whole.
-However one can be cautiously optimistic that finally Myanmar is close to attaining a more peaceful existence, engaging with the rest of the world once more, and unleashing the vast potential of its people.
+Besides the ensuing Rohingya crisis in Northern Rakhine State, Aung San Suu Kyi and her government have come under widespread international condemnation for the degeneration of press freedom since the NLD came to power.
+However, when considering the full weight of Myanmar's recent bloody history, one can be cautiously optimistic that finally Myanmar is close to attaining a more peaceful existence, engaging with the rest of the world once more, and unleashing the vast potential of its people.